found a new home!

-Otherwise, we would like to see Casey go to a home without small children (under the age of 10).
+We would also like to see Casey go to a home without small children (under the age of 10).
 Casey's foster home has teenagers.
 Casey loves the family boys, but gets scared when friends come to visit.
 When a group came over for dinner, he hid himself in his bed while his sister snuggled on laps and enjoyed their attention.
 It is important that Casey's adopter(s) continue helping him rebuild his strength.
 We also would like to see Casey go to a home in which his funny, unique mannerisms are recognized and celebrated as the quirks and characteristics of an extremely dear, loving, gentle, tolerant, and brave little guy.

 Your message has been sent to Hedgesville Hounds.

 You'll receive a copy, too, at to help you keep track of which pets you've inquired about, and which shelters and rescues you've emailed.

 NOTE: Some shelters have physical locations you can visit; some of these shelters may only have pets for a limited time, so please do not wait for a reply—just go visit the shelter!
 Other organizations are rescue groups run by busy volunteers who may take a while to reply.
 You can find information about the shelter or rescue group caring for this pet, and their adoption procedures, on the pet's details page on Adopt-a-Pet.com.